kyopark2014/Object_Tracking_Algorithm/README.md

-# Particle_Tracking_Algorithm
+# Obejct_Tracking_Algorithm
-It shows the algorithm of particle tracking for tracking objects
+It shows particle filtering algorithm for tracking objects

 ### Particle Filtering has 3 Steps
    1. Generation of Particles